How to Customize Google Chrome With Chrome:flags

 Click Enable under that option to switch it on.
 Then restart Google Chrome, open a YouTube page and play a video.
 Click the speaker icon on the tab to mute the video audio.
 The speaker icon will then have a line across it as shown in the snapshot below.

-So those are a few of the chrome:flag settings you can select to customize Google Chrome with in Windows 10.
-With them you can customize the browser’s toolbar, download page, scrolling, add new FPS counter and open page tabs and videos in new panel windows.
+So those are a few of the chrome:flag settings you can select to customize Google Chrome within Windows 10.